 Luckily, there is also a test that can determine if someone has a wheat allergy or not; that test is conducted by an allergist.
 RAST testing is a blood test, as opposed to a skin prick test, the latter of which is used for common allergy testing such as for seasonal allergies.

 Gluten sensitivity (GS) is a third condition related to grains.
 Also known as non-celiac gluten sensitivity (NCGS) or non-celiac wheat sensitivity (NCWS), GS is not well-understood, and there are no tests to decisively diagnose the condition.
 Rather, it is considered a “diagnosis of elimination,” where the person has tested negative for conditions including, but not necessarily limited to, celiac disease and a wheat allergy.
-In addition, that person may be put onto a gluten-free diet, and if symptoms improve, the gluten sensitivity determination may be made then.
+In addition, that person may be put onto a gluten-free diet, and if symptoms improve, the sensitivity determination may be made then.

 Because all of these conditions can be so similar, many people will self-diagnose, and do so incorrectly.
 Therefore, it is imperative, if you have any suspicion of a problem, speak with your health care provider to help ensure you are diagnosed properly and treated accordingly.